Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

 In the second phase, the algorithm opens the second slot to pack a matching item, that is, one of class $b_2$.
 It waits for the first item from this class that fits into the knapsack alongside the item in the first slot.
 As soon as such an item appears, it is packed and the phase ends.
 In the meantime, whenever an item of class $b_1$ appears during the second round, the algorithm substitutes it for the one stored in the first slot if and only if this reduces the size of the stored item.

 In general, phase $i$ begins with the opening of slot $i$, which is reserved for items of class~$b_i$.
 The phase continues until an item appears that both matches the newly opened slot and fits in beside the items currently stored in the previously opened and filled slots without exceeding the capacity.
 Then this item is packed into the new slot, which ends the phase.
-During the entire phase, the algorithm maintains in all filled slots the smallest matching items seen so far: Whenever a big item of a class other than $b_i$ is presented, then the largest item in the matching open slots is replaced by the new item, unless the new item is even larger.
-The same happens when the algorithm is presented with a matching item that does not fit in alongside the items in the previously opened slots.
+During the entire phase, the algorithm maintains in all filled slots the smallest matching items seen so far: Whenever the algorithm is presented with a big item that either it belongs to a class other than $b_i$ or does not fit in alongside the items in the previously opened slots, then the new item replaces a largest item in the matching open slots, unless the new item itself is even larger.

 The entire time, even after the last phase has terminated, small items are packed greedily and discarded one by one whenever this is necessary to make room for a big item according to the description above.
 Moreover, we may assume that, whenever a new item has been packed into the knapsack, the algorithm sorts the items in the matching open slots in increasing order.
 This sorting is not necessary for the algorithm to fulfill its duty, but it facilitates the proof by induction below.